muesli/xray/README.md

 - Center-crop frames to eliminate issues with borders.
 - Combine frame hashes into one big file hash.
 - Store hashes in a file (sqlite/unqlite/textfile) to speed up future comparisons.
-- Drop external mplayer process.
+- Drop external snapshot process.
 Maybe directly use libvlc or ffmpeg or such.

 Enjoy!